JustinCCampbell3/Grade.io/README.md

 <img width="215" alt="Screen Shot 2021-05-07 at 11 22 56 AM" src="https://user-images.githubusercontent.com/49224676/117492571-9fd3ad80-af26-11eb-8818-c46de2141212.png">
 4. Open Grade.IO.xcworkspace
 <img width="139" alt="Screen Shot 2021-05-07 at 11 20 54 AM" src="https://user-images.githubusercontent.com/49224676/117492321-4b303280-af26-11eb-8d8f-46296d70e4d7.png">
-5. Run the application by clicking the Play Button on XCode.
+5. Make sure the app is utilizing an iPad simulator, then run the application by clicking the Play Button on XCode.
 <img width="304" alt="Screen Shot 2021-05-07 at 11 21 51 AM" src="https://user-images.githubusercontent.com/49224676/117492427-6dc24b80-af26-11eb-995c-f98a983e87ad.png">
 6. Allow up to a few minutes for the appliction to build.
 During this time, the progress bar at the top of xcode should keep a running tally of what tasks are currently building.